dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://skribbl.io/">skribbl.io</a> - Basically online (ffa) pictionary

 ### Board/Card Games
+* Codenames - A team-based word-hinting game.
+There's essentially a list of words, some of them are your team's, some are the other team's, and some are neutral.
+A single person on each team is the only one who knows which team has which words; these two people take turns giving one-word clues to the rest of their team, who then try to guess which words are theirs.
+Can be easily modified to be a 2-person cooperative game.
 * <a href="https://www.nateliason.com/blog/liars-poker">Liars' Poker</a> - A card game that doesn't have betting rounds.
 I normally play the game starting with only 1 card, I don't use rule 5 in his list, and use more-correct probabilistic distribution of hands (by eliminating flushes with greater than 5 cards, the rest is ltr).
 Some people prefer to start with 5-7 cards and count down to 0, but I like the rebalancing-nature of the first version.
 * Magic Maze - A fun cooperative board game; decent to play with friends who don't often play board games.
 * Hanabi - A cooperative card game that I think is really fun.
 Think a cross between bridge and <a href="https://www.popularmechanics.com/science/math/a26557/riddle-of-the-week-27-blue-eyed-islanders/">the blue-eyed islanders puzzle</a>. <a href="https://hanabi.github.io/">Here's</a> a place to learn some conventions, although many of them can be deduced if you think really hard.
 You can buy cards or <a href="https://hanab.live/">play online</a>.